Kshitij031998/alexa-skills-kit-states-java/README.md

     // ...
 }
 ```
-Wow, there is the third scope _APPLICATION_ you can use to let
+Wow, there is the third scope _APPLICATION_ you can use to let the
 state of your models be valid throughout all users in all sessions.
 The
 _highscore_ value will be shared amongst all users of your skill whereas
 the _level_ is ignored and will not persist in your session.